Talking to the Dead Synopsis :

 I consumed this book via audio.
 Narrator Siriol Jenkins’ elocution is first class – crisp, clear and effortless to listen to.
 She does an excellent job portraying the character Fiona Griffiths and delivering her drier than dry humour – listen to an audio sample.
 I will be seeking out more of Siriol Jenkins’ work on the strength of this performance.

 It is clear heroine Fiona Griffiths has come alive for author Harry Bingham and he has translated this superbly to the page.
-I recommend Talking to the Dead unreservedly and eagerly await the release of the next Fiona Griffiths novel.
+I recommend Talking to the Dead unreservedly and look forward to reading the next Fiona Griffiths novel, Love Story, With Murders.

 BOOK RATING: The Story 5 / 5 ; The Writing 4.5 / 5

-About the Author: Harry Bingham is the bestselling author of several books, fiction and non-fiction.
+About the Author: Harry Bingham is the bestselling author of several books, fiction and non-fiction – Lieutenant’s Lover, Glory Boys, Sons of Adam, This Little Britain, The Money Makers, The Writer’s and Artist’s Yearbook Guide to Getting Published.
 His books have sold in the US, Japan, Germany and numerous other countries.
 Harry has been longlisted for the IMPAC Dublin International Literary Award.
 He has appeared at a number of literary festivals and written for most of the national newspapers in the UK.
+Check out his official website including a ‘Meet Fiona’ character page.